wjyoumans/multiproc/README.md

 python script.py 8
 ```

-We can also combine command modifiers in a simple way:
+We can also combine command modifiers in a straightforward way:

 ```
 multiproc.py "python script.py %0 %1" -m 2 3